MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

         - `[ActionState <String>]`: actionState
         - `[LastUpdatedDateTime <DateTime?>]`: Time the action state was last updated
         - `[StartDateTime <DateTime?>]`: Time the action was initiated
-      - `[DeviceCategory <IMicrosoftGraphDeviceCategory2>]`: Device categories provides a way to organize your devices.
+      - `[DeviceCategory <IMicrosoftGraphDeviceCategory>]`: Device categories provides a way to organize your devices.
 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Id <String>]`: Read-only.
         - `[Description <String>]`: Optional description for the device category.
         - `[DisplayName <String>]`: Display name for the device category.
       - `[DeviceCategoryDisplayName <String>]`: Device category display name.
 This property is read-only.
-      - `[DeviceCompliancePolicyStates <IMicrosoftGraphDeviceCompliancePolicyState1[]>]`: Device compliance policy states for this device.
+      - `[DeviceCompliancePolicyStates <IMicrosoftGraphDeviceCompliancePolicyState[]>]`: Device compliance policy states for this device.
         - `[Id <String>]`: Read-only.
         - `[DisplayName <String>]`: The name of the policy for this policyBase
         - `[PlatformType <String>]`: